 The pandemic changed how many Americans approach their finances, and most plan to keep it up in the coming year.
 This may be part of why people are feeling optimistic about their financial situation in 2021.

 Have you changed any aspects of how you handle your finances and budget as a result of the pandemic?

 Planning Your 2021

-If one of your goals for 2021 is to be more organized (remember to write it using the SMART method above), stay tuned for the planner we’ve developed based on our years of expertise as a personal assistant.
-In it, you’ll find goal setting pages, financial tracking sheets, meal planners, and much, much more!
-There’s something for every aspect of your life.
+If one of your goals for 2021 is to be more organized (remember to write it using the SMART method above), Our monthly planner was developed based on our years of expertise as a personal assistant.
+It includes printable pages to coordinate your daily schedule, view your week, month, or even year at a glance, track your goals, and more.

 What are some of your goals for 2021?